 Then it's just a few more of the basics, like a good set of wrenches and maybe a torque wrench.
 Line wrenches are also a good idea—they're designed with more contact points for a positive grip that won't damage and round off soft brass or aluminum flare nuts and fittings.
 After you've collected your tools, gather some friends and hopefully we're not being redundant there, right?

 Changing out brake pads is one of the easiest maintenance tasks you can perform, behind only swapping out an air filter or performing a DIY oil change.
 When you press on the brake pedal, hydraulic pressure pushes a piston in the caliper, forcing the brake pad against the brake rotor.
 That friction contact is what slows the vehicle, but this action causes wear on the brake pad and they eventually need replaced.
-Generally, expect 20,000 to 40,000 miles out of a set of pads, or longer for lightweight vehicles and hybrids.
+Generally, expect 40,000 to 60,000 miles out of a set of pads, or longer for hybrid vehicles.
 You can swap both sets of front pads in under an hour if you're quick, or two if you take your time.
 If this is your first time, we'll walk you through it.

 You'll need the basic hand tools above, and maybe a caliper tool and brake bleeder kit to make it quicker and easier.
 Steps vary slightly by the vehicle, but generally consist of removing the wheel, removing the caliper, and pulling out the pads.
 Remember that you'll also need to fully recess the pistons back into the calipers before installing the new pads.
 You can do this with a large C-clamp, leaving the old pad in its cradle with one jaw of the clamp on the back of the caliper bracket and tightening down the movable jaw on the pad.
 It's worth noting that some rear calipers require a special tool to push the piston in.
 These caliper pistons have notches in them for the tool to grab onto.